-Information reported to the executive directors of the Group, being the chief operating decision maker ("CODM"), for the purpose of resource allocation and assessment focuses on revenue analysis, contracted pre-sales amount and unit price by project basis.
-No other discrete financial information is provided other than the Group's results and financial position as a whole.
-Accordingly, only entity-wide disclosures are presented.
+Information reported to the executive directors of the Group, being the chief operating decision maker ("CODM"), for the purpose of resource allocation and assessment focuses on operating results of the Group as a whole as the Group's operations are integrated.
+Accordingly, no operating segment information is presented.